-- 8. This Part enables Council, as the appropriate body, to dismiss any member of the academic staff by reason of redundancy. - 9.
-(1) Nothing in this Part shall prejudice, alter, or affect any rights, powers, or duties of the University or apply in relation to a person unless: - (a) his or her appointment is made, or his or her contract of employment is entered into, on or after 20 November 1987; or - (b) he or she is promoted on or after that date. - (2) For the purposes of this section in relation to a person, a reference to an appointment made or a contract entered into on or after 20 November 1987 or to promotion on or after that date shall be construed in accordance with sub-sections (3) to (6) of section 204 of the Education Reform Act 1988. - 10.
-(1) Council shall be the appropriate body for the purposes of this Part. - (2) This Part applies only where Congregation has decided that it is desirable that there should be a reduction in the academic staff - (a) of the University as a whole; or
+- 10. This Part enables a Redundancy Panel, to be constituted in accordance with regulations governing the membership of panels convened under Parts B, D and H of this Statute, to dismiss any member of the academic staff by reason of redundancy. - 11.
+(1) Nothing in this Part shall prejudice, alter, or affect any rights, powers, or duties of the University or apply in relation to a person unless: - (a) his or her appointment is made, or his or her contract of employment is entered into, on or after 20 November 1987; or - (b) he or she is promoted on or after that date. - (2) For the purposes of this section in relation to a person, a reference to an appointment made or a contract entered into on or after 20 November 1987 or to promotion on or after that date shall be construed in accordance with sub-sections (3) to (6) of section 204 of the Education Reform Act 1988. - 12.
+This Part applies only where a decision has been taken that it is desirable that there should be a reduction in the members of the academic staff - (a) of the University as a whole; or - (b) of any division, faculty, school, department, or other similar area of the University by way of redundancy. - 13.
+A decision under section 12 shall be referred to a Redundancy Panel selected by lot by the Registrar in accordance with regulations as set out in section 10, to consider proposals for such reductions as may be referred to it from time to time.
+The appointment of a Redundancy Panel shall require a prior decision of Congregation except in those instances involving employees on open-ended contracts where the need for redundancy arises through the withdrawal of external funding.